steingartlab/nodeforwarder/README.md

 # Node Forwarder
 _A simple serialport to RESTful interface._

+> Note: This is a fork from [Dan's O.G.](https://github.com/dansteingart/nodeforwarder).
+It varies slightly in functionality and favors containerized usage over local.

 ## Overview
 Serial ports, bless their robust and simple yet legacy bound hearts, are one to one.
 Once a program connects to a serial port, without 1337 skills, only one program can attach to it.
 This is not inherently good nor bad, it just is.